skerrixx/skerrixx/README.md

 ### not code-related
-in my free time, aside from coding i love to play geometry dash and mindustry.and i have a plush tux. i am also from the church of emacs. iGNUcius bless you.
+in my free time, aside from coding i love to play geometry dash and mindustry.and i have a plush tux. i am also from the church of emacs. iGNUcius bless you. warrior for gnu/hurd and working on porting stuff i make to debian gnu/hurd (rfetch hurd is 70% ported)

 ### some achievements
 - did lfs once